Characterizing the effect of retractions on publishing careers: Discussion

 It is important to acknowledge that our study is not without limitations.
-Firstly, online attention, as measured by the Altmetric score, captures the volume rather than the quality of attention and lacks a nuanced description of its specific sources beyond categories of platforms.
+First, online attention, as measured by the Altmetric score, captures the volume rather than the quality of attention and lacks a nuanced description of its specific sources beyond categories of platforms.
 Additionally, the score fails to reveal how relevant the coverage may be for retracted authors, which, if explored, could yield further insights into our findings.
 Moreover, retained and new collaborators may be qualitatively different beyond the aspects we explore.
-While our approach documents differences in the size of collaboration networks, and some aspects of their composition, it does not delve into e.g., changes in sub-fields, which might characterize the careers of retracted authors more so compared to their counterparts.
-Lastly, our matching analysis reveals that retracted authors matched to similar non-retracted counterparts were on average, more junior compared to the average retracted author.
+Second, our matching analysis reveals that retracted authors matched to similar non-retracted counterparts were on average, more junior compared to the average retracted author both when constructing matches for the baseline and for retracted authors who published after retraction.
 Therefore, it is possible that our estimates represent a lower bound of a difference, assuming that more senior authors possess greater resources to further develop their networks.
 Conversely, they may also represent an upper bound, assuming that more established authors receive less benefit of the doubt when assessing their culpability compared to their early-career counterparts.
-While these limitations should be taken into account when interpreting our findings, the matching strategy employed provides a high-quality estimate for the differences observed among the matched groups.
+Third, throughout we document average effects which might mask tremendous author-level heterogeneity that we are unable to explore, including their workplace (academic and/or research intuition or industry) and other factors, e.g., their teaching load and service obligations.
+Fourth, in addition to these characteristics, retracted authors also vary in their awareness of the issues about their paper that led to the retraction, and the actions that colleagues and mentors might have taken to shield (or chastise) retracted authors.
+Future work may incorporate additional author-level detail that allows authors on retracted papers to be treated differently depending on their involvement behind the reason of retraction.
+Some prior work has leveraged retraction notices in smaller samples in this way, which reveal such heterogeneity most of the time in terms of misconduct, but not in terms of mistakes \cite{Mongeon_Lariviere_2016}.
+Fifth, while we incorporated some authors with multiple retractions in robustness analyses, our modeling assumptions for this study treated retraction as a single event.
+Future work should integrate better multiple retractions to see if they have compound linear or non-linear effects.